European cities tighten rules for e-scooter hire companies

 Brussels: Last chance with drop zones

-Belgian media described the tightening up as the "last chance" for e-scooters in Brussels.
-Last spring, Green Mobility Minister Elke Van den Brandt threatened a complete ban on rental scooters if the problems persisted.
-In 2022, Paris became the first major European city to ban the hire of e-scooters.
+Belgian media described the tightening as the “last chance” for e-scooters in Brussels.
+Green Mobility Minister Elke Van den Brandt already threatened last spring with a complete ban on rental scooters if the problems persisted.
+In 2022, Paris became the first major European city to ban the rental of e-scooters.

 Berlin: Controls and data platform

-In November 2023, the Berlin Senate also announced that it would regulate scooter hire more strictly.
+In November 2023, the Berlin Senate also announced that it would regulate scooter rental more strictly.
 It reduced the number of free-floating rental scooters permitted within the S-Bahn ring from 25,000 to 19,000 and obliged the four brands active in Berlin - Bolt, Lime, Voi and Tier - to share their usage data on a platform.
-They also have to remove dangerously parked scooters and monitor the situation.
-The scooter providers began responding to problems in the autumn with foot patrols and better usage instructions.
-However, the providers reacted with irritation to the announcement that the administration could further reduce the number of authorised vehicles as early as the summer if there was "no noticeable improvement in order on pavements".
-"Micromobility is part of a modern transport service, but it must be organised and as safe as possible for all road users," emphasised the responsible Senator Manja Schreiner from the CDU in the press release.
+They must also remove dangerously parked scooters and monitor the situation.
+The scooter providers had begun to respond to problems in the fall with foot patrols and better usage instructions.
+However, the providers reacted with irritation to the announcement that the administration could further reduce the number of registered vehicles as early as the summer if there was “no noticeable improvement in order on sidewalks”.
+“Micromobility is part of a modern transport offer, but it must be orderly and as safe as possible for all road users,” emphasized the responsible Senator Manja Schreiner from the CDU in the press release .

-As with bicycles, scooters can be parked anywhere in Berlin as long as no-one is obstructed.
+As with bicycles, scooters can be parked anywhere in Berlin as long as no one is obstructed.
 In addition, the administration has designated no-parking zones, which have now been extended once again.
-In the future, the demand for e-scooter use will be determined with the help of the Vianova data platform.
+In future, the demand for e-scooters will be determined with the help of the Vianova data platform.
 The current special use permits for the rental scooters are valid until the end of March 2025.

 Author